 But if you just returned home from a noisy day of traveling and you find your ears ringing, a couple of days should be enough for you to observe your tinnitus fading away.
 16 to 48 hours typically is how long tinnitus will last.
 But often, symptoms can last as long as a couple of weeks.
 Further exposure to loud sounds could also trigger tinnitus to flare up again, effectively resetting the clock.

-If tinnitus lingers and is impacting your quality of life, you need to see a specialist.
+If tinnitus lingers and is impacting your quality of life, you need to schedule an appointment.

 Why is Tinnitus Sometimes Permanent?

 Usually, tinnitus is short-lived.
 But in some cases it can be permanent.
 Especially when the cause of tinnitus is something outside the mundane When it comes to intensity and origin.
 Some illustrations are as follows:

 - Hearing loss: Typically, tinnitus and hearing loss are joined at the hip.
 So, no matter what causes your hearing loss, you may also end up developing (or noticing) irreversible tinnitus along with it.

 - Repeated exposure: After one rock show, your ears will ring for a couple of days but frequent subjection will lead to far more serious consequences.
 Repeated exposure to loud noises can result in irreversible hearing damage, including tinnitus.

 - Traumatic Brain Trauma (TBI): The majority of the processing of sound happens in the brain.
 In some cases, a traumatic brain injury (such as a concussion) may cause tinnitus because those processors begin to misfire.

 Permanent tinnitus is significantly less common than its more short-term counterpart.
 But there are still millions of Us citizens every year who are treated for lasting, or chronic, tinnitus symptoms.